"For forms of government let fools contest;-- Alexander Pope. Essay on Man. Epistle iii. Line 303.

 In summer, 3 semester weeks are compressed into each summer week, and each week of readings begins on Wednesday with a test each Tuesday following; each textbook chapter (though not GoogOlympics event) should be noted in 4-5 paragraphs, and each short reading in one paragraph, submitted in the Google form for reports on readings.

 Catalog Description: Introduction to theories of bureaucracy illustrated by selected case studies.
 Nature of institutions, staff, the political and legal environment, management and administration of public sector programs, human resources, intergovernmental relations, and effect of computers on bureaucracies.Learning objectives, at the introductory level

-Current academic requirements are detailed on the Requirements page; requirements for the course adapted to course-by-conference are the same, except that any class session that is missed, shall be replaced with an essay of one typed page, single-spaced on the session's reading or topic -- or, at the discretion of the instructor, by a tutorial session.
+Current academic requirements are detailed on the Syllabus in Canvas, and the Requirements page; requirements for the course adapted to course-by-conference are the same, except that any class session that is missed, shall be replaced with an essay of one typed page, single-spaced on the session's reading or topic -- or, at the discretion of the instructor, by a tutorial session.
 The weekly timetable of readings will be compressed (perhaps to five weeks) for a summer course, and a subset of readings may be selected.
 Honors students: additional readings, presentations, discussion, test questions and a brief paper may be required: see Requirements page.About the books and materials

 Starling, Grover.
 2011.
 Managing the Public Sector, 9th Edition.
 Wadsworth.Description

 Miller, William J. and Jeremy Walling.
 2013.
 Taking Sides: Clashing Views in Public Administration and Policy, 1st Edition.

 Some other, brief materials may be linked or placed in a folder on Google Drive; such as current materials about public administration and policy in Alabama.